-Losses for impaired financing receivables are recognised promptly when there is objective evidence that impairment of a financing or portfolio of financing receivables has occurred.
-Impairment allowances are calculated on individual vii.
-Impairment (continued)

-financing receivables and on groups of financing receivables assessed collectively.
+Losses for impaired financing receivables are recognised promptly when there is objective evidence that impairment of a finance or portfolio of financing receivables has occurred.
+Impairment allowances are calculated on individual financing receivables and on groups of financing receivables assessed collectively.
 Impairment losses are recorded as charges to the income statement.
 The carrying amount of impaired financing receivables on the balance sheet is reduced through the use of impairment allowance accounts.